MrSaad/signet/results/README.md

 ## results

-This folder should contain all the output scores for SigNet, as well as output scores for SPRINT, and Combined output scores.
+This folder should contain all the output scores for SigNet, as well as output scores for SPRINT, and the Combined method.
 You can download all these results [here](https://drive.google.com/open?id=0B8wwj9L0MgN-YjBRRnpFRTZtalE).
+Additionally, you can download the results for all the methods mentioned in the paper from [this link](https://drive.google.com/open?id=0B8wwj9L0MgN-aFl4WlJoNlBtQ2s).
 See main README for more information.